Applying ecological wisdom, mythopoetic patterning, and nervous system intelligence to unearth human potential and regenerate the living world.

 She is the founder of Nature System Reset and Earth Church, initiatives rooted in research, seasonal rhythm, and regenerative practice.

-With a background in learning design, trauma-informed, nature-based facilitation, and spiritual ecology, Lauren supports visionary leaders and facilitators in bringing forth grounded, soul-aligned work for a more resilient world.
+With a background in learning design, trauma-informed depth psychology, nature-based facilitation, and spiritual ecology, Lauren supports visionary leaders and facilitators in bringing forth grounded, soul-aligned work for a more resilient world.

 NATURE SYSTEM RESET